HYDRAkid3/mini-soc-lab/lab-build-guide/step-by-step-build.md

 Kali Attacker → Ubuntu Endpoint → Wazuh Agent → Wazuh Manager/Indexer → Dashboard Investigation

-This guide is written so that **a beginner can complete it successfully on the first attempt**.

 For commands and installation steps, always use the **official documentation links provided**.

 ---